 Because you set your own hours, you also have greater control over how much you make.
 While factors like the economy and location can impact how much you earn, honing your skills and working hard can also affect how much you bring home each year.
 Earning potential for a real estate professional can be substantial when market conditions allow for greater sales volume and higher sale prices.

 Becoming a real estate agent doesn't require years of schooling, which allows for a faster start than many careers.
 You don't have to spend four years or longer earning a college degree.
-Requirements vary from state to state, but people typically earn their real estate license for one to six months.
+Requirements vary by state, but people typically earn their real estate license in one to six months.
 That means you could start a new career and change your life in less than a year.

 The life of a real estate agent allows you to get out of the office and interact with people.
 You will meet clients to show properties, attend open houses, and help stage homes for advertising photos and showings.
 You get to enjoy some fresh air and spend time in your community daily.
 You also get to meet people moving into your community and help them.